Strategic Planning: Staff Conversations

 - How they communicate

-- Where the relationship could be improved
+- Where can they improve the relationship

 Note taking tool for this activity